 Admiration for the attainment of success without integrity affirms a regrettable disbelief in the objective of humanity.

-Steve was educated in Georgia, served in the Marine Corps and received his college teaching credential at the University of California, San Francisco.
+Steve grew up in Georgia, served in the Marine Corps and received his college teaching credential at the University of California, San Francisco.
 He began practice in 1974 and taught architecture and industrial design until 1983 at San Francisco State University, UC Berkeley, City College of San Francisco and the Academy of Art.
-While a tenured faculty instructor, Stephen was the design director for several architectural firms in San Francisco and responsible for commercial projects such as the Stanford Shopping Center, Union Bank and Neiman Marcus stores.
+While a tenured instructor, Stephen was the design director for several architectural firms in San Francisco and responsible for commercial projects such as the Stanford Shopping Center, Union Bank and Neiman Marcus stores.

 A patented inventor and architect, Meadows’ award-winning works have been published worldwide, including Progressive Architecture, Forbes, Business Week, Sports Illustrated, The New York Times, Popular Mechanics and Der Spiegel.